konstantinzolotarev/sails-hook-adminpanel/docs/Configuration.md

             title: 'Users', // Menu title for instance
             model: 'User', // Model definition for instance

-            // this fields will be ignored into all actions
             fields: {
                 'gender': {
                     enum: {